The Story of the Pebble

 [mineral, chemical composition Al3(PO4)2(OH,F)3 x H2O]

 Geology - Wavellite is quite an attractive and rare phosphate mineral that usually occurs in translucent light to dark green spherical or radial clusters.
-The yellowish green and yellow varieties can be found too.
+Yellowish green and yellow varieties can be found too.
 Wavellite was first described in 1805 and named by William Babington in honour of Dr. William Wavell, a Devon based physician, botanist, historian, and naturalist, who brought the mineral to the attention of fellow-mineralogists.

 (left) Pebble of black shale with wavellite, (right) close-up on the same pebble

 The mineral is found typically on fractures or joints in aluminium-rich folded sedimentary rocks of Carboniferous age (black shales).
 Those rocks that are black and layered occurs mainly in vicinity of Spa and Kilfenora.
 There are three main localities of wavellite in Ireland: Clonmel (Co.
 Tipperary), Laharran Quarry (Co.
-Cork) and Ballybynion (Co.
+Cork) and Ballybunion (Co.
 Kerry).
-Wavellite can be cut into attractive cabochons, slabs and other ornamental pieces that are can used as jewellery.
+Wavellite can be cut into attractive cabochons, slabs and other ornamental pieces that are used as jewellery.

 [mineral, chemical composition CuAl₆(PO₄)₄(OH)₈·4H₂O]